 The Wiley Planetarium has been newly renovated and houses a Digistar 5 digital projector system from Evans and Sutherland.
 The planetarium reopened to the public in October of 2016 and continues the tradition of teaching astronomy classes, hosting school groups, and putting on shows for the public.

 Things To Know

 Please refer to our schedule of upcoming events for show times.
 There is no food or drink allowed in the planetarium.
 Please be sure to arrive at the planetarium 10 minutes before showtime.
 Once the show starts the planetarium gets dark and no late admittance can be allowed.

-We do offer special shows for school and youth groups at a discounted rate of $2 per student.
+We do offer special shows for school and youth groups at a discounted rate.
 Please fill out the contact form for more information and to schedule a field trip.

 Tickets are sold in the planetarium lobby on a first come, first served basis.
 Currently, the planetarium can accept cash or checks only.
 Checks must be made out to Delta State University, and exact change is appreciated when paying with cash.
 Pricing for shows vary.
 Check details of specific shows for ticket prices for that particular show.
 This can be done by clicking on an event in the “Upcoming Shows” section below.

 We currently cannot accept credit cards or Okra cards at this time.
 We accept cash or check only.
 Please make checks payable to Delta State University.